lucaselia10/restaurant-ordering-service/project_documents/design_document.md

 1) View the Juicy Burger menu
    The front end Javascript will make a get call to a Json file that will populate and display the menu to the customer.
 2) Add menu items to a shopping cart
-    The front end will build an order with menu items, and quantity in the ShoppingCart.
+    The front end will build an order with menu items, and display the order to the customer as a shopping cart.
 3) Update items in a shopping cart
-    The frontend will have an update request to the ShoppingCart with a key for the MenuItem it's updating and an updated MenuItem
+    The frontend will have functionality to update the order.
 4) Delete items from a shopping cart
-    The frontend will have a delete request to the ShoppingCart with a key for the MenuItem it's deleting
+    The frontend will have functionality to delete items in the order.
 5) Place an order
-    The frontend sends a HandleRequest to the BackEnd database, checks the items validity, gets the price of menu items, and processes the order.
-Also, possibly creates a copy and sends it to the customer.
+    The front end sends a PlaceOrderRequest(Order) to the backend, where the order is generated.
+The Order is stored on a table in DynamoDB with other order histories, and a copy of the Order is returned to the customer.

 *This may include class diagram(s) showing what components you are planning to